MMunibas/MDCM/README.md

 * The example consists of 2 folders
 **esp_gdma_grid** provides a workflow in 1-convert-punch.sh to create a Gaussian format MEP cube file from a GDMA file where both the GDMA file and the reference Gaussian cube files are in the same global axis.
 The reference Gaussian cube files are used to determine the MEP grid parameters, and the GDMA MEP is compared to the reference cube files after the GDMA multipolar MEP cube file has been generated
 **esp_charmm_grid** provides a similar workflow in 1-convert-pun2lpun.sh and 2-run-charmm.sh to generate an MEP cube file from GDMA multipole moments where the GDMA moments are in a different axis system to the reference cube file data.
 This is useful for example when checking the performance of GDMA multipole moments from the equilibrium geometry of a molecule in describing the MEP around the molecule in an arbitrary conformation from an MD simulation.
 To achieve this an axis system transformation is necessary, here we use CHARMM's MTPL module for this purpose.
 Note that the code requires rdkit to generate the CHARMM-format 'lpun' parameter file.
 Upon completion the GDMA-derived MEP cube file is again compared to the reference cube file to assess the agreement across different regions of the MEP grid.

+### symmetry-constraints
+* This example shows a symmetry-constrained fit for benzene.
+Fragment fits are not possible here, but the code automatically restricts fitting to symmetry-unique atomic environments only.